 I’m often asked about my many unique experiences I have had with animals over the years.
 I’ve been fortunate enough to have lots of animal interactions from a young age.
-Such as growing up visiting my grandfather’s farm, to volunteering at animal shelters, interning at veterinary hospitals, volunteering at a wildlife rehabilitation for birds, and of course my two-month internship at Wildlife World Zoo, Aquarium, and Safari Park in the summer of 2016 (please check out my series of posts detailing that internship, a link is provided below.)
+Such as growing up visiting my grandfather’s farm, to volunteering at animal shelters, interning at veterinary hospitals, volunteering at a wildlife rehabilitation for birds, and of course my two-month internship at Wildlife World Zoo, Aquarium, and Safari Park in the summer of 2016.
 If I had a nickel for every time someone exclaimed “ugh I am so jealous of all the cool animals you have gotten to interact with.”
 I would have enough money to buy my own giraffe (which I would not recommend, giraffes are smelly!)
 However, most people don’t realize that you don’t need to have an animal related education or career to have the experiences I have had.
 In fact, there are many ways that you could start volunteering, interning, or even find a job in animal related career today!
 I have compiled a list of helpful hints, tips, and ideas below.
 Check ‘em out!

 1. Reflect on your interests